-If you’re not familiar with chaise lounges, they are essentially elongated chairs that support the entire body.
+If you’re not familiar with chaise lounges, these furniture pieces are elongated accent chairs that someone can recline on, with support for the entire body.
 The seat is extended forward to support the legs, and the back is slightly reclined.

 Chaise lounges are leisurely pieces of furniture meant for relaxing.
 They typically lie low to the ground and sometimes offer armrests to assist with getting in and out of them.
 Some are meant for indoor use like in a living room or bedroom, and others are meant for outdoor use, such as by a pool or on a deck.